 Water quality in the Offshore zone is less affected by plumes of sediments, nutrients and pesticides from river discharge than the inshore zones due to its distance from the land.
 The boundary is typically a minimum of 20 km from the mainland.
 The closest point to the Offshore zone boundary is Cape Kimberley, just north of the Daintree estuary (approx. 14 km from the mainland).

 The Offshore zone includes numerous coral reefs, 15 of which are included in the offshore coral surveys for the Report Card.
 Unlike the inshore zone where coral reefs often occur in the shallow fringing waters of continental islands, the coral reefs in the Offshore zone predominantly grow on limestone platforms that are relics of past phases of reef growth.
 These coral reefs provide habitats for an immense diversity of organisms including hard and soft coral species, ascidians, bryozoans, molluscs, fish, turtles and marine mammals.

-The overall score for the offshore marine zone has declined from 83 in the previous year to 75 in 2017-18 with the grade dropping from ‘very good’ to ‘good’.
+The overall score for the offshore marine zone has declined slightly from 75 in the previous year to 74 in 2018-19 with the grade remaining ‘good’.

 The diagram below shows the detailed results for each indicator by year.
 Click on the timeslider to see data from previous years.

 The overall water quality grade in 2019-20 for the offshore zone remained ‘very good’.

 Water quality grades are based on water quality guideline trigger values established for the waters of the Great Barrier Reef Marine Park that, if exceeded, identify the need for management responses.
 The guidelines are not targets or assessments of pollutant loads entering the marine environment.
 The results are from remote sensed water quality indicators of offshore waters sourced from the Marine Water Quality dashboard provided through the Bureau of Meteorology.